Massachusetts Lighthouses:

 and Newburyport

 Cape Ann and the North Shore area of Massachusetts is comprised of a predominantly rocky coastline with Salem, Gloucester, and Newburyport harbors as its main shipping ports.
+Newburyport became the epicenter of the birth of our American Navy.
 Many of the lighthouses built were to protect and guide mariners into these harbors and the surrounding areas.
-Rockport is still one of New England’s main artist attractions with its picturesque harbor painted thousands of times over the centuries.
+Those affluent communities of Marblehead, Beverly, and Annisquam, provide visitors spectacular shoreline views and 19th century architecture from the many wealthy mariners and merchants who benefited from the growing whaling and shipping industries in the region.
+Rockport is still one of New England’s main artist attractions with its picturesque harbor painted over the centuries.

 North Shore and Cape Ann Lighthouses